HBir/Reddit-saved-export/README.md

 ## Usage

-The following environent variables can be used on `npm start`:
+The following environment variables can be used on `npm start`:
 * `AMOUNT` Stop after processing this amount of posts
 * `TYPE` Only process this type of `post_hint` posts (example: `image`, `rich:video` ...)
 * `DRYRUN` Don't download any files